MFR6340/theenglishextension.org/open-world-3/unit-7: Backpacking.md

 # Open WorldW 3, Unit 7: Backpacking
 *This post contains links.
-If you make a purchase through these links, at no additional cost to you, The English Extension Organization will earn a small commission, at not additional cost to you, which will be used to purchase books for classrooms.*
+If you make a purchase through these links The English Extension Organization (TEEO) will earn a small commission, at no additional cost to you, which will be used to purchase books for classrooms.*
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzg3NDQ4MDc1LC0zMDY2NDEwNDJdfQ==
+eyJoaXN0b3J5IjpbMzc3MjAwMjAzLDM4NzQ0ODA3NSwtMzA2Nj
+QxMDQyXX0=
 -->